Zendro-dev/JSON-Schema-to-Zendro-Converter/manuals/How_to_use_converter_and_zendro.md

 # How to setup Zendro using the supported databases

+In this guide, we demonstrate how to use the converter with a practical example based on BrAPI.
+However, the same approach applies to any JSON Schema that meets the [prerequisites](https://github.com/Zendro-dev/JSON-Schema-to-Zendro-Converter?tab=readme-ov-file#json-schema-requirements).

+Additionally, this section provides instructions on setting up a zendro instance using the [listed databases](https://github.com/Zendro-dev/JSON-Schema-to-Zendro-Converter/tree/main/manuals#supported-databases) for any JSON Schema.

 ### 1. Install Zendro
 - Verify that you have the [project requirements](https://zendro-dev.github.io/quickstart.html#project-requirements).
 - Follow the [instructions](https://zendro-dev.github.io/quickstart.html#step-1-installation) to install Zendro.